9thgradepublication/9thgradepublication.github.io/_texts/me-and-you.md

 ---
-layout: poem
+layout: story
 title: "“(Me) and You”"
 author: Rebecca F.
 editor: Thanjila T.
 source: ''

 ---
-* {:.indent-2}I knew you were going to leave me.
+{:.indent-2}I knew you were going to leave me.
 It was inevitable.
 All the signs were there for the longest time though I thought they would be mended by time if I turned a blind eye.
 If maybe, I just stayed stupidly devoted then everything would go back to normal.
 But blind devotion can’t cure everything.

 Or rather, my love wasn’t enough.
 How truly dedicated is a person who allows their marriage to fall through right in front of their eyes and constantly feels unsatisfied?